-Whilst you can learn techniques to improve upon your organisational skills, you’re either born a good organiser or you’re not.
+While you can learn techniques to improve your organisational skills, you’re either born a good organiser or you’re not.
 If you aren’t very good at organising anything then maybe a career in event management isn’t quite for you.

 Project management skills